 govuk-infrastructure: Upgrading the cluster

 This is a generic guide on how to upgrade the cluster to a newer version.
-As this cannot anticipate future changes, this should not be followed blindly and should be modified in accordance with the specific instructions that could arise for a particular version.
+This cannot predict future changes, so you should not follow it blindly.
+You should make changes to it in accordance with the specific instructions that arise for a particular version.
 Please consult AWS documentation and changelogs before using this procedure.

 General outline and things to know